 So we needed help.
 More than crowdsourcing, we needed knowledge sourcing.
 Who on our team had expertise to share?
 Who did we know in the industry that would be willing to contribute to this series and provide content that added immediate value.
 It’s amazing the response we received when we put the word out.

 On the InSync team, Karen Vieth shared some new ideas about kicking the quality of virtual classrooms up a few notches; talking about how to create a culture of accountability, and how to maintain momentum and keep learners coming back.
 Karin Rex had some great contributions about creating genuine collaboration in the virtual classroom, and how to help manage cognitive load in a blended learning environment.
-And if you haven’t had the opportunity to read the series “Sorting Through the EdTech Toolbox: 6 Blended Learning Tool Categories” written by Phylise Banner (the Blended Learning Hub Curator), set aside 20 minutes to read it from the beginning.
+And if you haven’t had the opportunity to read the series “Sorting Through the EdTech Toolbox: 6 Blended Learning Tool Categories” written by Phylise Banner, set aside 20 minutes to read it from the beginning.
 It is worth your time, and will help you select the right tool to get the learning job done.

 We could never have done this alone.
 No amount of research was going to make us experts at everything to do with learning in 10 weeks.
 We had topics we wanted to address, empty spaces in the production calendar, and we had to reach out.